 - 24 Hour Day Pass for £12.

 Beryl has experience in bike share innovation, having been a lighting and technology partner to Transport for London bike share, and providing lights to the bike hire schemes in New York, Montreal and Glasgow.
-The British company already operates two corporate dockless bike share schemes in London and is accredited with Bikeplus, which is the agreed standard of Best Practice for the industry.
+The British company also provides dockless bike share schemes in London, Hereford, Watford and Norwich and is accredited with Bikeplus, which is the agreed standard of Best Practice for the industry.

-Future developments include the introduction of a fleet of electric bikes for hire and potential expansion of the scheme into Christchurch.
+Future developments include the introduction of a fleet of electric bikes for hire.
 Businesses will also be offered the use of shared electric cargo bikes to assist with local deliveries and help cut both carbon emissions and congestion.

 The Bike Share scheme is operated by Beryl who provide the bikes and maintain them at no cost to the Council.
 Please contact Beryl direct if you have any comments regarding the operation of scheme: